 Moist Homemade Carrot Cake from Scratch with Cream Cheese Icing

-When I asked my Mom what kind of cake she wanted for her 88th birthday, she quickly told me that whatever cake I made would be just fine.
+When I asked Mom what kind of cake she wanted for her ninety-first birthday, she quickly told me that whatever cake I made would be just fine.
 Secretly, I knew that her favorite of all cakes is carrot cake with cream cheese icing.
 The occasion of her birthday reminded me of the many cakes she made for me over the years.
 Now that our roles are reversed, I find myself looking back fondly to those times whenever birthdays roll around.

 2 cups granulated sugar